-On the response (or lack thereof) of Japanese fans to criticism that <em>yaoi</em> is antigay discrimination
+On the response (or lack thereof) of Japanese fans to criticism that yaoi is antigay discrimination

 In this essay I examine Japanese criticisms of yaoi as antigay discrimination and the reactions to these criticisms from Japanese yaoi fans.
 Japanese fans are often described as apolitical, and their apolitical attitude has been the subject of much controversy.
 Here, I identify the most salient aspects of fannish reaction to the charge that yaoi constitutes antigay discrimination.
 I want to reconsider criticisms of fans' reactions via an argument centered around people's conceptions of reality and fantasy, which gives more weight to the status of yaoi as a part of popular culture.

 TWC Nos.
-1 through 24 are licensed under the Creative Commons Attribution-Noncommercial 3.0 Unported License.
-For Nos.
-1 through 24, TWC, not the author, retains copyright.
+1 through 24 are licensed under the Creative Commons Attribution-Noncommercial 3.0 Unported License with TWC, not the author, retaining copyright.
 For more information, see the Copyright Section.